kuannie1/SoftSysHappyHedgehogs/README.md

 we were able to only require that the user's application pass in a function with the right inputs and outputs when starting the server.

-To handle the incoming data, we decided to read the incoming HTTP request strings character by character.
-We had to do this
+To handle the incoming data, we decided to use the regex library to parse the incoming HTTP request strings one character.
+This incremental parsing helps us account for special characters such as '\r\n' and ':'.
+The headers, messages, and other portions in each request/response gets stored in an array for easy accessing.

 ### Results
 <!-- Add images, screenshots, and videos here -->